CoinCircle/coding-test/README.md

 DAI is a special cryptocurrency that maintains a value of exactly $1.
 The protocols above are implementations of blockchain applications that allow you to lend DAI to others, and earn interest on it in a completely decentralized, autonomous way without having to interact with a bank, middleman, or even a web server.

-Part 2 is a simple solidity contract that queries the current interest rate from both of those procotols

 You will be judged on the following: